OPPD officials notified the Nuclear Regulatory Commission on Monday, Nov. 14, 2016, that the Fort Calhoun Station (FCS) defueling outage was complete.

 From Oct.
 29 through early Monday, Nov.
 7, employees successfully offloaded the nuclear fuel from the reactor core.
 The following photos show the process as it occurred.

 Overnight Nov.
 8 into the morning of Nov.
-9, employees lifted the reactor vessel head and installed it atop the reactor cavity, where the vessel head will then be bolted into place.
+9, employees lifted the reactor vessel head and installed it atop the reactor cavity.
+That is where the vessel head will be bolted into place.

 On Nov.
-10, workers at FCS installed six studs into the plant’s reactor vessel head, completing the physical work for the defueling outage.
+10, workers at FCS installed six studs into the plant’s reactor vessel head.
+This completed the physical work for the defueling outage.
 The Outage Control Center was secured at 2:46 p.m. that day, officially marking the end of the outage.

 With all of the nuclear fuel assemblies now safely moved from the reactor to the spent-fuel pool, Fort Calhoun Station is ready to transition from an operating state to decommissioning.
 Below are some highlights from the events of Nov.
 10.